 Jamie Phillips, administrator

-Originally from Skytop, PA, Jamie Phillips is the newest member to the Ann Arbor Youth Chorale family.
+Originally from Skytop, PA, Jamie Phillips is excited to continue as the Administrator for the Ann Arbor Youth Chorale family.
 She earned a B.S. and M.S. in Biology from the University of Michigan.
 After living several post-graduate years on the west coast, the amazing college town atmosphere of Ann Arbor drew her back in 2002.
-She, her husband, and their daughter (new to the Descant Choir this year!) now happily reside in Burns Park.
+She, her husband, and their daughter (an AAYC member) now happily reside in Burns Park.

 Jamie dabbles in instrumental music, having played flute/piccolo in concert and marching bands and orchestra throughout school.
 She is a self-taught brass instrumentalist and was a member of the trumpet section in the Michigan Marching Band during college.
 Ironically, Jamie claims to have little vocal talent, so much prefers listening to her daughter’s lovely voice.

 Prior to connecting with Ann Arbor Youth Chorale, Jamie worked professionally in the pharmaceutical industry and public health sector as a study director and project manager, respectively.
 She is also an active community volunteer with local non-profit groups, having led several large events for the Burns Park Elementary PTO and The Creature Conservancy.

 Laura Morris, webmaster, assistant Descant Choir Coordinator

 Laura Morris has been involved with AAYC almost as long as her mother, Julia Chu.
 She enjoys singing, gaming, working with kids, and reading.
 She graduated from Eastern Michigan University with a Bachelor’s Degree in Linguistics, studied web design and programming at Washtenaw Community College, and currently works at the University Hospital